bachelor-2014/report/v2/human_interaction.md

 boilerplate code, for the user to grok before being able to run even the simplest of experiments.
-The EvoBot provides a similar form of interaction with its Rucola domain specific language, which aims to give a more focus experience for the user.
+The EvoBot provides a similar form of interaction with its Rucola domain specific language, which aims to give a more focused experience for the user.

 For EvoBot we developed a web based user interface consisting of a front end client and a REST and web socket based web service which serves the front end